vrutkovs/blog/content/posts/okd-disconnected-assisted.md

 Our first step would be setting up container registry on a helper node.

+## DNS names

+The following DNS records will be used in this post:
+* `registry.vrutkovs.eu` - points to helper VM where disconnected registry mirroring OKD content is situated
+* `assisted.vrutkovs.eu` - points to helper VM where Assisted Service will be running
+* `api.disconnected.vrutkovs.eu`, `api-int.disconnected.vrutkovs.eu`, `*.apps.disconnected.vrutkovs.eu` - API, internal API and router records pointing to a machine which will be used as single node OKD cluster

 ## Prepare certificates for registry

 Use `openssl` to generate certificates or, simply, use LetsEncrypt wildcard cert: